readmeio/rdme/documentation/rdme.md

 - Pre-upload validation (including OpenAPI 3.1) ✅
 - Syncing directories of Markdown files 📖

+> 🚧 Warning!
+>
+> Just a heads up that our new Git offering doesn’t yet support `rdme`.
+If you’ve chosen to upgrade your project to the new experience, we recommend enabling bi-directional syncing with Git to continue editing your docs and uploading OpenAPI specs!

 ## General Setup and Usage

 To see detailed CLI setup instructions and all available commands, check out [the `rdme` GitHub repository](https://github.com/readmeio/rdme#readme).